 Q: Where will the kids eat lunch on the field trip?

-Students will eat lunch with their hiking groups, usually under the shade of a beautiful Cottonwood or Ponderosa Pine tree, and/or near a river or stream.
+Students will eat lunch with their hiking groups, usually under the shade of a tree, and/or near a river or stream.

 Q: Who pays for transportation?

-Sierra Nevada Journeys cannot provide transportation fees, so this responsibility is with the teacher/classroom/school.
+Sierra Nevada Journeys cannot provide transportation fees, so this responsibility is with the teacher/classroom/school in most cases.

 Teachers will be provided with a Student Grouping Form for the field program.
 This form provides a place to indicate allergies, injuries or medical conditions for each student.
-Sierra Nevada Journeys field instructors all have First Aid Kits and CPR training.
+Sierra Nevada Journeys field instructors all have First Aid Kits and are CPR/Basic First Aid trained.